pileofwolves/finmer/Docs/content/tutorial/part1.md

 More settings will appear:

 - For the **Target Scene**, click the 🔗 link button, and in the dialog that pops up, select the `Scene_TownNSQ` scene - this is North Finmer's northern town square (hence 'NSQ').
 - For the **Injection Point**, pick 'inside at the end (as Choices)' in the top dropdown, and pick 'ViewBoard' in the bottom dropdown.
-This tells Finmer to treat your scene as extra Choice nodes to add onto the notice board's existing list of Choices.
+This tells Finmer to treat your scene as extra buttons to add onto the notice board's existing buttons - more on that later.

 :::note
 If the 'Scene_TownNSQ' scene asset does not show up in the asset selection dialog when you click the 🔗 link button, your dependency on Core is not loaded correctly.
 Don't forget you need to reload your project or restart the editor (either works) to make the dependency change take effect.